-Special features of BCM390
+Special features of MACS390

-BCM390 is run a bit differently from most other subjects.
+MACS390 is run a bit differently from most other subjects.
 Please read the subject outline carefully rather than assuming things are like other classes.

-- There's an extra oral assessment if you attend fewer than 10 tutorials. - You will be expected to sign an honour pledge for your assignments. - You have a lot of choice in picking your assessment topics. - Be prepared for a few unusual teaching methods and to have some fun!
+- The penalty for less than 80% tutorial attendance is unusual.
+Please check it. - You have a lot of choice in picking your assessment topics. - Be prepared for a few unusual teaching methods and to have some fun!

 There are no formal lectures, even in the time slot called "lecture."
 Educational research shows that lectures are no better than other learning modes, such as reading, for learning information, and worse for deeper forms of understanding.
-In BCM390, the aim is to encourage you to learn to learn for yourself, both by finding and analysing sources, by working in groups and by helping others to learn.
+In MACS390, the aim is to encourage you to learn to learn for yourself, both by finding and analysing sources, by working in groups and by helping others to learn.